jmmcd/jmmcd.github.com/research.md

 permalink: /research.html
 ---

-I'm a researcher with interests in evolutionary computation and computational creativity.
-I'm especially interested in the study of representations and fitness landscapes, and in interactive evolutionary computation as a tool in creative workflows.
+I'm a researcher with interests in evolutionary computation, analytics, and computational creativity.
+I'm especially interested in the study of representations and fitness landscapes for evolutionary algorithms, graph problems, and interactive evolutionary computation as a tool in creative workflows.

 I've worked and studied at:

 * the National University of Ireland, Galway (BSc in computer science and mathematics);